What is Spatial Intelligence in Childhood?

 That is, your child is either having trouble with “seeing it” (visual perception), understanding the concept or the big picture (central coherence), or being able to focus long enough to solve it (attention).

-Causes of spatial reasoning issues related to having trouble “seeing it”
+Causes of spatial intelligence issues related to having trouble “seeing it”

 These visual skills are closely related, but it can be helpful to pinpoint where your child may have challenges.